 You can take networking even further and give groups of attendees tasks that they can work on together.
 This enables them to share their views and get to know each other even better than traditional speed dating at the events.
 It is easy to approach interesting people afterwards if you have been in the same works group at the conference.

 This article presented ways how traditional conferences are fading versus how event managers should think by the year of 2019.
-It also outlined a few ideas how to redesign the outdated format and bring the change that the audience is actually craving for.
+It also outlined a few ideas how, in order to make interactive events, redesign the outdated format and bring the change that the audience is actually craving for.
 There is a reason why TEDx events are popular, so why not to learn from the best.